odpi/egeria/open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/inmemory-repository-connector/README.md

 # In Memory Repository Connector

-In Memory Repository Connector provides a local repository that is entirely in memory.
-Its is useful for testing/developing OMASs and demos.
+The In-memory OMRS Repository Connector provides a simple repository implementation that "stores" metadata in hash maps within the JVM.
+It is used for testing, or for environments where metadata maintained in other repositories needs to be cached locally for performance/scalability reasons.